 Extensions to assessed work deadlines may be granted only in exceptional circumstances such as ill health and/or extreme personal issues.
 All extension requests must be made two working days in advance of the published assessment deadline.
 Working days are defined as Monday to Friday (inclusive).

 Extensions will not be granted for last-minute illnesses or technical problems (including problems with Tabula, laptops, etc.).
 You should plan to submit your work well in advance of the deadline to avoid potential problems.
-We recommend submitting at least 48 hours (or two working days), if possible, in advance of the assessment deadline to avoid last-minute difficulties.
+We recommend submitting at least twelve hours (or one working day) in advance of the assessment deadline to avoid last-minute difficulties.
 Retrospective requests for extensions will not be granted.
 If serious circumstances prevent you from requesting an extension ahead of time, you should meet with your personal tutor to discuss an application to the Mitigating Circumstances Committee to be taken into consideration.
 This must be done as soon as possible.